 Extra Credit Opportunities: There will be three extra credit opportunities - you may choose one of these.
-They will add up to 2 points on your career theory exam.
-1) Attend the Cottingham Colloquium on 10/3, obtain a signature from myself or the TA and write up a 1 paragraph reflection on something that spoke to you in that presentation; 2) get your resume critiqued in the career center, have the critique stamped, and submit both the critiqued resume and the updated resume; or 3) write and submit a 950 word article (instructor approval required) to NCDA's professional e-zine, Career Convergence.
+They will add up to 2 points to be added to your total grade.
+1) Attend the Cottingham Colloquium, obtain a signature from a faculty member and write up a 1 paragraph reflection on something that spoke to you in that presentation; 2) get your resume critiqued in the career center, have the critique stamped, and submit both the critiqued resume AND the updated resume; or 3) write and submit a 950 word article (instructor approval required) to NCDA's professional e-zine, Career Convergence.
+All extra credit assignments are due by the last day of class (not finals week).